chromestone/Advances-In-XR/index.md

 In figure 1, we weighted our baseline and finetuned model's output (predicted probabilities for the 8 emotions) by α and 1-α respectively to create an ensemble model.

 The blue curve in fig. 1 actually is to be expected.
 This curve represents our ensemble model's performance on the original AffectNet dataset.
-I hypothesis that our finetuned model performs so poorly because of how we augmented the dataset.
+I hypothesize that our finetuned model performs so poorly because of how we augmented the dataset.
 By zero-ing out the lower half of the face, the feature activations related to the mouth and any lower part of the face are always zero.
-This would be true all the way to the last layer, where our finetuning operates on.
+This would be true all the way to the last layer, which our finetuning optimizes.
 So when we perform gradient descent, the weighting on these features never gets any signal.
 Basically, the eye based features never learn to "play well" with the presence of mouth features.

 Thus it is somewhat unfair to evaluate our finetuned model on the original dataset with full faces.
 And in practice, we argue that this full face problem isn't a problem at all.
 The presence of a face almost always means that we can perform landmark detection.
 So that means we can easily zero out the lower half of the face before feeding it into our finetuned model.
 Our eyeFER model will always get input similar to its training set, the augmented dataset.
 In our app, we always use face landmarking to zero out the lower half of the face before feeding the face into our eyeFER model.